egberts/easy-admin/490-net-ssh/README.OpenSSH.hardening.md

 In summary, outbound SSH authorization consisting of:
 1. No group name for SSH, all root-owned
 2. Single 'ssh' group
-3. Both 'ssh' and 'sshkey' groups
+3. Both 'ssh' and 'ssh\_keys' groups

 Inbound SSH Session - Authorization